Krypton-Suite/Extended-Toolkit/Source/Krypton Toolkit/Main/Krypton.Toolkit.Suite.Extended.Dialogs/Readme.md

 - Drag and drop control on a `KryptonForm`
 - The `KryptonAboutBox` is shown by calling `DisplayAboutBox()` from the `KryptonAboutBoxManager`
 - The `KryptonInputBox` is shown by calling `DisplayInputBox()` from the `KryptonInputBoxManager`
+- The `KryptonExceptionCaptureDialog` allows you to display ***any*** exception in a indapendant window, and allows the user to export to a RTF file, for future use

 # ToDo
 - Implement other Dialogs